-Our Anti-Trafficking & Exploitation Centre provides legal advice and representation to child and adult survivors of trafficking and exploitation, as well as serving as a hub for outreach, policy, training and research.
-Led by our Director, Kirsty Thomson, the Centre uses our team’s expertise to contribute to the fight against trafficking and exploitation at both the national and international level.
+Our Scottish Anti-Trafficking & Exploitation Centre provides legal advice and representation to child and adult survivors of trafficking and exploitation, as well as serving as a hub for outreach, policy, training and research.
+Led by our Director, Kirsty Thomson, the centre uses our team’s expertise to contribute to the fight against trafficking and exploitation at both the national and international level.

 Training, Research and Policy

 Our Director, Kirsty Thomson, has worked in the field of human trafficking and exploitation for a period of 11 years.
 In that time, she has been involved as an expert on the Equalities and Human Rights Inquiry into Human Trafficking in Scotland as well as the Scottish Children’s Commissioner for Children and Young People’s report into Child Trafficking in Scotland.
 She has participated in consultations with the Justice Committee of the Scottish Parliament around the Human Trafficking and Exploitation (Scotland) Act 2015 and is a member of the Cross Party Group on Human Trafficking in Scotland.

 Kirsty has also written a chapter in the book, Human Trafficking: The Complexities of Exploitation (Margaret Malloch and Paul Rigby, 2016), contributed to the drafting of best practice standards in an EU funded project in the area of Early Legal Intervention for survivors of human trafficking, and been invited as an expert to train and speak throughout Europe.